swift-on-server/site/src/contents/posts/2024/01/16-dev-containers-in-vs-code/contents.md

 Finally, you'll need to install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin for VSCode.
 This will allow you to open a project inside a Docker container, if it has a devcontainer bundled with it.

+This tutorial has a [sample project](https://github.com/swift-on-server/developing-with-swift-in-visual-studio-code-sample) that you can use to test your setup.

 ## Opening a Project

 Make sure Docker (Desktop) is running, ready, and has sufficient resources allocated.
 You can do this by opening the Docker Desktop application and going to the "Resources" tab.